home-assistant/home-assistant.io/source/_integrations/legrand_homepluscontrol.markdown

 ha_domain: homepluscontrol
 ---

-The `Home+ Control` integration platform allows you to control a range of Legrand in-wall switches and power outlets that have smarthome functionality thanks to their "with Netatmo" capabilities.
+The Home+ Control integration platform allows you to control a range of Legrand in-wall switches and power outlets that have smart home functionality thanks to their "with Netatmo" capabilities.

-This integration works against the `Home+ Control` API, which is one of the many APIs offered through the *Works with Legrand* program (https://developer.legrand.com/).
+This integration works against the Home+ Control API, which is one of the many APIs offered through the *Works with Legrand* program (https://developer.legrand.com/).
 The API is capable of managing "Legrand/Btcino with Netatmo" devices, such as light switches, power outlets and rolling shutters.

 The devices that this API can manage are offered in different designs across different countries.
 The details of these can be found in the following page: https://developer.legrand.com/solutions/wiring-devices-with-netatmo/

 Legrand offers the Home+ Control smartphone app to manage these devices.
 You can find this app in the Google Play and Apple App stores.

-This `Home+ Control` integration for Home Assistant currently has support for the following devices:
+This Home+ Control integration for Home Assistant currently has support for the following devices:
 - Light switches
 - Power outlets

-In both cases, the devices are modelled as simple on/off switches within Home Assistant.
+In both cases, the devices are modeled as on/off switches within Home Assistant.

 This integration has been tested to work with the following range of Legrand products:
 - Valena Next™ with Netatmo